abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 will find one as e.g:
 /qt/src/dev/core/meta

-while doing such:
+while such:

 $ l ./core/meta
 will not find it since there is no /qt/core/meta

 In this way of having relative path preceded by ./, if it is explicit i.e. there is not any wildcard, while being searched and a directory is found, then this way the entire directory content will automatically be shown.

-If this action is needed in another way of path described above, put -l option in order to show content of directory found only in one depth
+If this purpose is needed in another way of path described above, put -l option in order to show content of directory found by some wildcard pattern and/or in any depth
 To have it shown up to certain depth add the number e.g. -l3 option will show to 3 directory plies.
 To have the found directory's content shown  entirely the number meant for it is 0.
 So be prepared if to put -l0 option, it will list entirely  the content of every found directory which could be a bit overwhelming.